nine7nine/FSThost-pkgbuild/README.md

   you likely will need to run the below command to allow wineserver and wine's preloader to set RT and niceness values.
 This is because both wineserver and ntdll set RT policies/priorities.

-  Execute the below command;
+  Execute the below commands;

+  * sudo setcap cap_sys_nice+ep /usr/bin/wine64-preloader
+  * sudo setcap cap_sys_nice+ep /usr/bin/wine-preloader
   * sudo setcap cap_sys_nice+ep /usr/bin/wineserver

+  If using Rolesyuk's Ubuntu packages;

-  * sudo setcap cap_sys_nice+ep /usr/bin/wine-preloader
+  * sudo setcap cap_sys_nice+ep /opt/wine-nspa/bin/wine64-preloader

-  On other distros, the wine-preloader may be

-  * sudo setcap cap_sys_nice+ep /usr/bin/wine64-preloader
+  * sudo setcap cap_sys_nice+ep /opt/wine-nspa/bin/wine-preloader
-  * sudo setcap cap_sys_nice+ep /usr/bin/wine32-preloader
+  * sudo setcap cap_sys_nice+ep /opt/wine-nspa/bin/wineserver

-  whichever preloader exists on your system.
-Adjusting for the path to where wine-nspa is actually installed - if not on Archlinux / not using my arch packages.
+  else;

+  * find it your yourself! you get the idea ;-)

-  On my system, I don't need to do any of this, but it may be needed for yours.
+  On my system, I don't need to do any of this; but it may be needed for yours.

-  Execute after installation and also updates.
+  Execute after installation and also updates, if needed.
 ____
 OTHER ENVIRONMMENT VARIABLES / FEATURES: